dkgolfnut5192/YourControls_JUST_FLIGHT_F28_PROFESSIONAL/README.md

 # YourControls_JUST_FLIGHT_F28_PROFESSIONAL
 Profile to work with YourControls application and MSFS2020.
 If you find any bugs, please contact me on YourControls Discord: Dkgolfnut_Dennis

-*** It is not recommended to have the EFB save the plane state as thsi can cause issues with  1 plane being in a different state then the  othere.
+*** It is not recommended to have the EFB save the plane state as this can cause issues with 1 plane being in a different state then the  othere.
 PLeasew ensure this is unchecked if flying with YC's ***

 Known Issues:
   - Starter switch (1 & 2) - may not stay left or right long enough. the copilot may have to move the switch at the same time as the pilot to get the engines to start correctly.